 Physician Assistant Studies Competitive Admissions Process

-Prior to the start of the BS+MS program's didactic course work each fall, students in the pre-PA curriculum and eligible transfers compete twice a year (1st selection – following the fall semester; 2nd selection – following the spring semester) for a seat based on the Physician Assistant Studies Admission Ranking System.
+Prior to the start of the BS+MS program's didactic course work each fall, students in the pre-PA curriculum and eligible transfers compete twice a year (first selection – following the fall semester; second selection – following the spring semester) for a seat based on the Physician Assistant Studies Admission Ranking System.
 Note that required pre-professional math and science course grade calculations must be a 3.0 or higher, and grades in ENL 111, ENL 121, (or ENL 201), CSC 124 and PSY 111 must be at or above a grade of "C."

 Transfer applicants who do not meet all pre-professional requirements will be placed in the pre-major to complete outstanding requirements and will be subject to the Physician Assistant Studies Admission Ranking System upon eligibility.

-Once accepted into the professional phase of the program, students must take all courses in the major (PHA coded courses) at Penn College in the sequence as prescribed.
+Once accepted into the professional phase of the program, students MUST take all courses in the major (PHA coded courses) at Penn College in the sequence as prescribed.
 No prior physician assistant program course work from another institution will be accepted for transfer to meet any physician assistant didactic or clinical-year requirements.

 International health credentials/licensure, science courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.

 Students accepted into the Physician Assistant major will incur expenses for tools/instruments, uniforms, malpractice insurance, clearances and certifications, etc. See the complete list.